 of The Wall Street Journal warns, "Don't wait for the next crisis to hit.
 Now is the time to get a handle on your tolerance for risk and be sure that your retirement accounts are invested in a way you will be able to live with in good times and bad."
 Investopedia cites factors affecting risk tolerance as well: "the time horizon you have to invest, your future earning capacity, and the presence of other assets such as a home, pension, Social Security or an inheritance."
 U.S. News & World Report-Money offers several posts, one of the many pointing out that "risk tolerance changes over time.
 Age, income, and circumstance all interact to form your current level of risk tolerance."

-Morgan Housel of The Collaborative Fund and contributor to The Motley Fool stated during his keynote address at the 2016 NAU-The W. A. Franke College of Business' Economic Outlook Conference that "your risk tolerance is heavily influenced by where you live, what culture you grew up in, what your neighbors are worried about, what your parents were worried about."
+Morgan Housel of The Collaborative Fund and contributor to The Motley Fool had stated that "your risk tolerance is heavily influenced by where you live, what culture you grew up in, what your neighbors are worried about, what your parents were worried about."